microsoft/winget-create/README.md

       displayName: Update package manifest in the OWC

 ### Using the msixbundle:
 Windows Server 2022 now supports App Execution Aliases, which means the alias `wingetcreate` can be used to run the tool after installing the msixbundle.
+The latest version of the msixbundle can be found at https://aka.ms/wingetcreate/latest/msixbundle.
 Similar to the standalone exe steps, download the msixbundle, add the package, and run `wingetcreate` to update your manifest.

 > Winget-Create has a dependency on the [C++ Runtime Desktop framework package](https://docs.microsoft.com/en-us/troubleshoot/developer/visualstudio/cpp/libraries/c-runtime-packages-desktop-bridge).
 Be sure to also download and install this package prior to installing wingetcreate as shown in the steps below.